15 Ways to Keep Your Brain Sharp and Active

 1. Make sure to exercise regularly

 Exercise a few times a week.
-Make sure that the exercises you do are suitable for your age, fitness level, and health condition.
-Don't think that you are too old for this; as long as there is no health issue that prevents it, there are movements that can be done at any age.
+Make sure the exercises you do are suitable for your age, fitness level, and health condition.
+Don't think that you are too old for this; as long as there is no health issue preventing it, there are movements that can be done at any age.
 The human body releases more proteins that promote the development of brain cells while exercising.
 Regular exercise strengthens your memory, increases your learning ability, nourishes your brain, and reduces the effects of tension and stress.
-Even exercising moderately 1-2 times a week can have beneficial effects on brain functions, but if possible, challenge yourself a little more.
+Even exercising moderately 1-2 times a week can have beneficial effects on brain functions, but if possible, challenge yourself a bit more.

 2. Drink water regularly